JanLahmann/RasQberry-Two/content/quantum-computing-demos/demo-list.md

 Your Raspberry Pi running code on the IBM Quantum platform processors or simulators via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!

-For more details, you can check out its [./raspberry-tie.md](README file here), or fisit its github repository.
+For more details, you can check out its [./raspberry-tie.md](README file here), or visit its github repository.

 Developed by Kevin Roche [GitHub: KPRoche/quantum-raspberry-tie](https://github.com/KPRoche/quantum-raspberry-tie)
 ![Raspberry Tie](https://github.com/KPRoche/quantum-raspberry-tie/raw/main/New%20Logo%20Screen.png)